attamatti/rln_qsub/README.txt

 ____________
 arc_data_analyze.py	analyzes the data from getdata.py - outputs a file called useddata.csv, which can be used to remove outliers and then run the program again.
 USAGE: arc_data_analyze.py <arcdata files>  IE ./arc_data_analyze.py data/arcdata*.csv

+A graph for each of the job types is produced.
+Dots are datapoints, the red line is the fit to the data, and the blue line is the equation used to calculate requested runtime.

+Models are currently generated from Refine3D, Class3D,and Class2D jobs that went fully to completion, were not helical, and didn't begin with local angular search.
+The intial intent was to build a machine learning model using many more parameters, but the single parameter appears to work well enough.